Vel136/Vetra/docs/documentation.md

 | `"G2"`, `"G3"`, `"G4"` | Aberdeen / atypical projectile shapes |
 | `"Custom"` | Requires `CustomMachTable = { {mach, cd}, ... }` on the behavior |

 ---

-## The Speed of Sound Is a Boundary
+## Supersonic and Subsonic Profiles

 Override drag, restitution, and normal perturbation per speed regime.
 The solver tracks whether the bullet is supersonic (above 343 studs/s) and blends in the matching profile: